Sairee Chahal: Mahila Money

 Founded by Chahal, Mahila Money offers small loans to women micro-entrepreneurs.
 The financial aid between Rs.
 10,000 and Rs.
 2,00,000 is provided under this initiative.
 One can apply for the loan and get approved within 48 hours.
 Those with rejected applications can stay within the community to learn more about finances and improve their financial stability.
-The digital platform provides micro loans to women entrepreneurs to help with business set-up, business growth and employment opportunities.
+The digital platform provides microloans to women entrepreneurs to help with business set-up, business growth and employment opportunities.
 It focuses on supporting entrepreneurship as well as the financial literacy of women.
-Mahila Money has also partnered with 60 women-focused organisations to gain more trust in the community.
+Mahila Money has also partnered with 60 women-focused organizations to gain more trust in the community.

 Paytm Payments Bank Ltd

 In 2019, Paytm Payments Bank appointed Chahal as a member of its board of directors.

 Milaan Foundation

 Chahal is part of the board of directors of the Milaan Foundation.